-- (1) Raceways: Maximum raceway holding capacity will be 0.5 lbs. of fish per gallon of water.
+(1) Raceways: Maximum raceway holding capacity will be 0.5 lbs. of fish per gallon of water.
 Inflow to raceways is approximately 1,200 gallons per minute (gpm) at Lower Granite and Little Goose dams, and 2,400 gpm at Lower Monumental and McNary dams.
-Individual raceway volume is approximately 12,000 gallons of water at Lower Granite and Little Goose, and 24,000 gallons at Lower Monumental and McNary. - (2) The 0.5 pounds per gallon criterion is not to be exceeded without CENWW review and approval.
+Individual raceway volume is approximately 12,000 gallons of water at Lower Granite and Little Goose, and 24,000 gallons at Lower Monumental and McNary.

+- (2) The 0.5 pounds per gallon criterion is not to be exceeded without CENWW review and approval.
 Such decisions will be coordinated with NOAA Fisheries and TMT and a joint decision whether to exceed criteria or bypass fish to the river will be made based on: (1) species composition; (2) total anticipated collection during the critical holding period; (3) in-river fish passage conditions; and (4) fish condition.
 Project biologists will provide information to the CENWW Transportation Coordinator upon which to base these decisions. - (3) Distribution Among Raceways: Collected fish should be spread among raceways to minimize crowding and stress, and to reduce the risk of disease transmission.
 Additional groups should be added to each raceway at the discretion of the project biologist until holding capacity is reached.
-Whenever possible, small fish will be held in raceways separate from large fish.

-- (4) Holding Time: Maximum holding time in raceways will be 2 days. - (5) Truck and Barge Capacities: Loading criteria are 5 pounds of fish per gpm inflow for barges and 0.5 pounds of fish per gallon of water for trucks.
+Whenever possible, small fish will be held in raceways separate from large fish. - (4) Holding Time: Maximum holding time in raceways will be 2 days.
+An exception to this criterion is instances when additional holding time is needed to collect sufficient fish for tagging to conduct research studies. - (5) Truck and Barge Capacities: Loading criteria are 5 pounds of fish per gpm inflow for barges and 0.5 pounds of fish per gallon of water for trucks.
 Capacities per vehicle are shown in Table B-1.